loicsander/Font2PDF/README.md

 #### Options

-Independently from the input method you choose, there’s a bunch of parameters you can define.
+Independently of the input method you choose, there’s a bunch of parameters you can define.
 They’re all gathered at the top of the script for convenience.

 ##### Page definition
 ```python